Carburetor/carb-container/README.md

 ### Carb::Container::RegistrationGlue

-A utility class that allows you to create a class method inside `Module` so that you can easily register any newly created class.
+A utility class that makes the method `carb_container` available as class class method in all classes so, that you can easily register any newly created class.
 This is entirely optional, for people who don't like monkey patching, can be skipped.

 ```ruby
 MyContainer = Carb::Container::RegistryContainer.new